unofficial-skills/ALPHA-VIDEO-voiceflow/docs/hibbert.md

 If you are reading this then you have come from Pauls video.
-The skill has undergone some changes since the video was made and link sharing no longer works.
-Use these docs to get upto speed. more to come.
+The skill has changed since the video was made and voiceflow have changed the way skills are imported, due to this you now have to download the project file and upload it to your account.
+You can find out more by clicking [here](https://youtube.diy.andrewstech.me/docs/)